neurodata/SPORF/docs/README.md

 You will need to install all the dependencies as defined in `requirements.txt` file.

-The above can be installed by entering:
+The above can be installed by entering from a virtual environment:

-    pip3 install -r requirements.txt
+    pip install -r requirements.txt

 in the `docs/` directory.

 ### Pandoc dependency

 In addition, you need to install `pandoc` for `nbsphinx`.
-If you are on linux, you can enter:
+If you are on ubuntu, you can enter:

     sudo apt-get install pandoc